aws/amazon-genomics-cli/packages/engines/toil/README.md

 ## Toil AWS Mirror

-A Toil mono-container WES server for use with Amazon AGC.
+A Toil mono-container WES server for use with Amazon Genomics CLI.

 ### Building the Container Manually